Mexico City to Oaxaca

 Mexico City and Oaxaca are two of the best places to visit in all of Mexico.
 While Mexico City is the country’s actual capital, filled with historical buildings, a vibrant art and fashion scene, and world-class museums, the latter is its culinary capital and an absolute heaven for foodies.

 What’s even more awesome about these two places is that they’re really well-connected!
-Since we first began living part-time in CDMX, we’ve made the trip to Oaxaca on several occasions, as it’s a great getaway option when we’re in need of a long weekend away from the crowds of the metropolis.
+Since we first began living part-time in CDMX, we’ve made the trip to Oaxaca on several occasions, as it’s a great day trip from CDMX when we’re in need of a long weekend away from the crowds of the metropolis.

 We have our own opinion on the best way to travel from Mexico City to Oaxaca, but in this post, we’re going to go through all the different methods for how to get to Oaxaca from Mexico City, including details on the bus to Oaxaca from Mexico City, the Mexico City to Oaxaca drive, and the direct flights Mexico City to Oaxaca has available.